 - Set reminders for eating and resting, for times when you are deeply focussed.

-- Have a worry or anxiety notebook, where you write down what is stressing you.
-At a more convenient time you can sit with the thoughts/feelings and decide on some actions to minimise or resolve the issue.
+- Have a journal or notebook, where you write down concerns, worries and what is heightening your stress.
+You can sit with the thoughts/feelings one at a time and decide on some actions to minimise, manage or resolve the issues.

 - Have clear boundaries that are easy to maintain in relationships, so you can be open with those you wish to.